 During the operational phase, it is not anticipated that the drainage systems have the potential to impact upon the listed habitats and species of the SAC sites due to deleterious effects on water quality.
-Surface water from the proposed development, comprising of clean rainwater run-off, would be attenuated on site and will have a bypass oil interceptor prior to entering the Powerstown watercourse.
-The drainage design includes for stormwater attenuation within oversized storm-drain pipework prior to leaving the site.
+The proposed development would connect to the existing municipal surface water drainage system via new surface water pipes and gullies, before discharging to the River Barrow.
+The drainage design also includes new Aco Drains and sealed concrete manholes.
 There would be no impact to the hydrological regime or flood risk.
-The surface water drainage will be attenuated in line with the GDSDS policy.
 The potential impact of the development upon the River Barrow and River Nore SAC in the event of a flood event would not be considered significant as the development site is not located within a flood risk zone and there is no history of flooding within the development site.
-The proposed development is located at a much higher altitude than the watercourse which flows beneath the road network.
+The proposed development is located at a significant distance from the watercourse.
 As the development is not located within a flood risk zone, there is no potential for the risk of pollution due to stored materials.
-The proposed brine station tanks will be bunded and a crash barrier will be installed to reduce any potential impacts to water quality as a result of spillage.
 Therefore, the proposed development would not be anticipated to pose a significant risk upon the SAC sites as a result of floodwaters or surface water run-off during the operational phase.